text © Don Davis

 moment only meteors had left trails at such altitudes.
 At the

-54 second mark the engine cut off was announced, and only the
+54 second mark the engine cut off was announced, and through binoculars

-glowing vanes along the inner edges of the rear fins were seen
+only the glowing vanes along the inner edges of the rear fins

-as a tiny white speck at the end of the faint darker mass of the
+were seen as a tiny white speck at the base of still climbing

 The A-4 was sailing higher than any human being

 would go for another 18 years.
-If one could be at missiles vantage
+If one could accompany the missile

-point the sky above would be jet black, with brighter stars and
+the sky above would be jet black, with brighter stars and a diagonal

-a diagonal line of planets visible in the same sky as the brilliant
+line of planets visible in the same sky as the brilliant morning

-morning Sun.
-The distance to the horizon was a thousand miles
+Sun.
+The distance to the horizon would be a thousand miles and

-and growing, with the curvature of the Earth obvious.
-A fuzzy
+growing, with the curvature of the Earth obvious.
+A fuzzy envelope

-envelope of luminous sky colored air separates the dark blue seas
+of luminous air would separate the dark blue seas and lushly forested

-and lushly forested coastlines below from the eternal empty vastness
+coastlines below from the eternal empty vastness above.
+With practically

 Dornberger at last put down his binoculars,